lakshyamehta03/simplexity-web/Valid_Invalid_Query_Rules.md

-Based on the classifier implementation and the goal of creating a Perplexity-like AI assistant, here are the clear requirements for query validity:
+Based on the classifier implementation and the goal of creating a Simplexity-like AI assistant, here are the clear requirements for query validity:

 ## ✅ **VALID Queries (Information Requests)**